Plot your course for the future…Explore a Summer Fellowship in

 are rising juniors or seniors, interested in pursuing a career in biomedical research.

 Undergraduate students should complete a "Student Application Form" and submit the application.
-To guarantee consideration, complete applications including all faculty recommendations must be received by the deadline.
+To guarantee consideration, complete applications, two faculty recommendations,

 Students are to select their first and second choice of the campus where they would like to do their summer fellowship, along with their top three choices of mentors at each of the two campuses.
 Students will be placed at one of the two campuses they indicate according to availability of mentors.
 Every effort will be made to match students to a mentor of their choice.
 However, keep in mind that occasions do arise when this is not possible.

 Please note: Students who are enrolled at UALR or UAF are not allowed to apply

-INBRE lead institutions (UALR or UAF) may apply for a fellowship at a campus other than their home campus.
-Selected students will
+for a fellowship at their home campus.
+Selected students will not be

 Applications will be reviewed by an ad hoc committee of the Steering Committee.
 Selection criteria for the fellowship will include the student’s GPA, faculty recommendations from the applicant’s home institution, and evidence for inclination toward a career in research.
 Students selected to participate in the program will be notified in early April.